andressancap/andressancap/README.md

 ### Hi there!
 I'm Andres Sanchez, Software Engineer👋

-- 🔭 I’m currently working on Grupo electrostocks as FullStack - DevOps Engineer
+- 🔭 I’m currently working on Grupo electrostocks as FullStack Engineer
 - 🌱 I’m currently learning Smart Contracts on Solidity and dApps develop
 - 📫 How to reach me: www.linkedin.com/in/andsandev
 - 💻 Code: Python, Javascript, Pl/Sql